Symptoms of Intrahepatic Cholestasis of Pregnancy

-Pregnancies complicated by cholestasis are also at risk for pre-eclampsia and gestational diabetes.
+Pregnancies complicated by cholestasis of Pregnancy are also at risk for pre-eclampsia and gestational diabetes.
 Prior studies had shown an increased risk of bleeding around the time of delivery but recent studies have shown this risk is very low with treatment of ICP.

 I am expecting twins, is this more dangerous with ICP?

 Women carrying multiples appear to have a higher risk of developing ICP.
 Also, women with multiple pregnancies may have a higher risk of going into early spontaneous labor.
 Early onset disease before 30 weeks increases the chance of preterm labor.
-An earlier delivery window might be considered in a pregnancy complicated by both cholestasis and a twin gestation and should be discussed with your physician.
-There are not a lot of studies on twins and cholestasis and an individual plan should be determined.
+An earlier delivery window might be considered in a pregnancy complicated by both intrahepatic cholestasis of pregnancy and a twin gestation and should be discussed with your physician.
+There are not a lot of studies on twins and ICP and an individual plan should be determined.

 What other remedies help with the itching?

-No treatment has been fully proven to relieve itching in a cholestasis pregnancy.
+No treatment has been fully proven to relieve itching in cholestasis of pregnancy.
 Some remedies that may be helpful are having a healthy diet with healthy fats, drinking plenty of water, wearing cool & loose cotton clothing, and keeping temperatures low.
 Some women find some relief with topical lotions for itching such as Sarna and Pine Tar Soap.